sctg-development/rust-photoacoustic/docs/audio-stream-reconstruction-guide.md

 ## Overview

 This guide explains how real-time audio data is received from a server, reconstructed into playable audio buffers, and made available through Web Audio API context nodes in a React TypeScript application.
-The system processes Server-Sent Events (SSE) containing audio frame data and reconstructs them into a continuous audio stream using the Web Audio API.
+The system processes Server-Sent Events (SSE) containing audio frame data and reconstructs them into a continuous audio stream using the Web Audio API with **optimized CPU usage and advanced performance management**.

 The system supports two streaming formats:
 - **Regular Format**: JSON arrays with direct float values (higher bandwidth, human-readable)